2025 Men's U-19 World Floorball Championships

 The 2025 Men's U-19 World Floorball Championships was the 13th edition of the championship.
 The tournament was played in Zurich, Switzerland, and took place from 29 April to 4 May.
 This was the second time that Switzerland hosted the junior championship, with the first time being in 2007.

 Finland won the tournament by defeating the Czech Republic in the final during overtime.
 It was Finland's fifth title overall.
 Their last victory was in 2017.
 In the bronze medal game, Switzerland defeated the defending champions, Sweden, in a shootout.
 This was only the second time in history that Sweden finished without a medal.

 The entire tournament drew a record attendance of 35,290 spectators, nearly double the previous high from the last championship.
-The final match, with 5,321 fans, likewise significantly surpassed the previous record set in 2017.
+The final day, with 11,483 fans, likewise significantly surpassed the previous record set in 2013.